 The Proton FL is categorized as a rock climbing and alpinism layering piece on Arc’teryx website.
 However, I think that classification is underselling its’ versatility in a much wider array of dynamic use.
 This would be my first choice jacket for all things mountain.
 Trail running, hiking, scrambling, climbing, ski touring, and backpacking.

 The benefit of the hydrophobic octa insulation is that it can be totally soaked yet still retain its’ warmth.
-If the jacket does get totally soaked, you can wear it while it’s drying during your activity.
-It will completely dry while being worn within two hours.
-When you’re in the backcountry and weather takes a turn for the worse, this is the jacket you want to rely on for warmth.
+In my experience, I can completely soak this jacket, and wear it until it dries which takes less than two hours.
+When I’m in the backcountry and weather takes a turn for the worse, this is the jacket I’m happy to have.

 I mentioned I still often pair the Proton FL with a down jacket.
 Down is still the warmest fibre available per its’ weight.
 Down’s performance in active pursuits is easily compromised however.
 I pair the two jackets together because the Proton FL is my “do it all” active layering piece.
 My down jacket is my “keep me as warm as possible” at camp piece.